bren182/pythonllama/README.md

 Currently function calling only built for the Ollama model (`llama3.2:3b` used).

 The program will output any written files to a folder called `made_by_ai`.

+## Known bugs

+When asking for a simple joke, sometimes the punch-line gets left out.

+Sometimes the output of writing to a file gets cut off.
+Need to figure out why this happens and a strategy to prevent the program from finishing execution before all content has been written.